kinopio-club/kinopio-client/src/help/extensions.md

 ---
-title: Browser Extensions and Integrations
+title: Browser Extensions
 description: "For quickly recording thoughts, inspirations, and urls to your Inbox while you're out making waves on the world wide web."
-category: About Kinopio
+category: Basics
 ---

-# Browser Extensions and Integrations
+# Browser Extensions

 For quickly recording thoughts, inspirations, and urls to your [Inbox](/help/inbox/) while you're out making waves on the world wide web.